Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Observations

 Among the three FOCES nights, the first exhibited the highest S/N, which later dropped by a factor of two towards the end of the observation.
 The night began with an overcast sky of cirrus clouds.
-These clouds, however, began to dissipate just before observations began.
-Approximately midway through observations the signal quality dropped due to a slow build-up of clouds towards the end of the night.
-The second night showed significant variations in the S/N throughout the entire transit.
+However, these clouds began to dissipate just before observations began.
+Approximately midway through observations, the signal quality dropped due to a slow build-up of clouds towards the end of the night.
+The S/N on the second night of observations showed significant variation throughout the entire transit.
 The entire night was characterised by the presence of cirrus clouds of varying opacity.
-These clouds, however, did not completely obscure the sky enabling measurements to partially be obtained.
+Nevertheless, these clouds did not completely obscure the sky, allowing some measurements to be obtained.
 Throughout the night, the signal dropped steadily and oscillated periodically.
-The third night was mainly clear, with occasional thin and narrow cirrus clouds passing by, but due to twilight timing constraints only a partial transit could be obtained.
-As the night progressed, there were slight signal drops during the exposure times, likely due to fast-moving clouds partially obscuring the observations.
+The third night was mainly clear, with occasional thin and narrow cirrus clouds passing by, but due to twilight timing constraints, only a partial transit could be obtained.
+As the night progressed, the signal dropped slightly during the exposure times, likely due to fast-moving clouds partially obscuring the observations.
 However, these clouds were transient, leading to a patchwork drop in night flux rather than a consistent decrease.
-The HARPS-N spectrograph outperforms all three observations by an approximate factor of two, and is not noted to have any significant problems with the weather.
+The HARPS-N spectrograph outperforms all three FOCES observations by a factor of approximately two in terms of S/N, and no significant problems with the weather were noted.